1. Deposits and Payments

 Please bring any problem or complaint to the attention of the Course Director or the Discovery Summer Head Office Team immediately so that a satisfactory resolution can be found.

 b) Students are responsible for any damage they may cause and will have to pay the full cost of replacement or repair.

 c) DS accepts students on the assumption that they are in good health.
 In case of illness or injury DS will follow the

-Please advise us at time of booking if you do not wish the student to appear in any promotional material.
+Please advise us if you do not wish the student to appear in any promotional material by emailing [email protected]

 e) If you have booked via an Agent, their Terms of Contract may apply to you, but we reserve the right to apply our own Terms.

 f) DS does not accept responsibility for: loss or damage to property; accident/injury except where its staff have been found to be negligent.

 g) DS reserves the right to change or cancel course programmes without prior notice in the event of low numbers.